AniPopova/fetch-api-with-ts/README.md

 4. Start the application:
     npm start

-5. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see the application in action.
+5. Use Live Sever to see the application in action.

 ## Features

 - TypeScript for static typing.
 - Fetch API for making HTTP requests.
-- Basic error handling.
-- Asynchronous programming with async/await.